Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 If you want to grow from seed, it’s best to start seeds indoors—plant seeds in potting soil six to eight weeks before the last predicted frost.

 Place the seedling trays somewhere warm until the seeds germinate.
-After seedlings emerge, you need to provide bright light for ten to twelve hours each day.
+After seedlings emerge, you must provide bright light for ten to twelve hours daily.
 Therefore, place the seedlings near a sunny window or use a grow light.

 Once the danger of frost has passed, you can transplant the seedlings outdoors.